 - 1. Of the three storage implementations, only SQL Server and SQLite truly support transactions.
 On MongoDB and Memory, transaction support can be simulated at the FHIR level, but not be enforced on the database level. - 2.
-References between resources in the transaction can point backwards or forwards.
-Only circular references are not supported. - 3.
 The /administration endpoint does not support transactions.